 - 4 ounces fresh mozzarella, cut into small cubes

 - 3 tablespoons fresh parsley, chopped

-Add noodles, mozzarella, parsley, and half the parmesan and stir to combine.
+Add noodles, chicken, mozzarella, parsley, and half the parmesan and stir to combine.